vagnihotri/automation/README.md

 If the Key Event entered isn't found, Charged is used by default

 # Requirements:
-1. Access to accounts
+1. Access to accounts is required
 2. Have to log in using MFA the first time the script is used in a session
-3. Google Sheet access - open your Google Sheet and give Editor access to automation@automation-1608644218205.iam.gserviceaccount.com (If building from source, please edit line #280 with your id)
+3. Google Sheet access - open your Google Sheet and give Editor access to automation@automation-1608644218205.iam.gserviceaccount.com